aidanpl/oradba/README.md

 To re-emphasise the generic copyright and "as is" comments above I strongly recommend you test any of this functionality before using in a production environment.
 Oracle continually introduces new functionality, tweaks parameters from release to release.
 Your environment may have different options installed, run on a different flavour of Linux or Windows which could give unexpected results.
 However even with that warning in place, most functionality here has worked with only minor tweaks since at least Oracle 9 and on both Linux and Windows environments.

-I hope you fined these useful and I welcome feedback.
+I hope you find these useful and I welcome feedback.

 <H1>Areas Covered</H1>